 2) What do they use to connect to the internet?
 Oh boy.
 This is a big one.
 First off, be wary of the company that says they can live stream from anywhere without ever having been to your venue or even running a single test.
-I realize that’s comforting to hear but that really just means they haven’t been live streaming weddings.
+I realize it’s comforting to hear but that really just means they haven’t been live streaming weddings.
 A wired connection (to a router via an ethernet cable) is ALWAYS the best option for the fastest and most reliable network connection.
 However, many wedding venues, both indoors and outdoors, don’t have wired access to a solid high speed internet connection so you’re left with potentially spotty wifi or wireless options.
-That can be okay if you’re able to get a really strong signal and upload speeds in excess of 10Mbps.
-But if they say “I just use my phone’s hotspot” then maybe ask them what upload speeds do they get at your venue and what’s their backup plan if their hotspot doesn’t get a good signal at your Ceremony site.
+That can be okay if you’re able to get a really strong signal and upload speeds at or above 6-10Mbps.
+But if they say “I just use my phone’s hotspot” then maybe ask them what upload speeds do they get at YOUR venue and what’s their backup plan if their hotspot doesn’t get a good signal at your Ceremony site.
 Slow or spotty internet connections lead to frozen streams and frustrated viewers.
-It’s important that tests are run at the ceremony site PRIOR to any wedding.
-If they offer “Network Bonding” then you’ve likely hit a company that truly understands the challenge of streaming live from remote locations.
-Network Bonding allows you to take the bandwidth from several different available internet sources (eg. Wifi, Cellular, Wired/Ethernet) and COMBINE (or bond) them into one strong signal so you not only can stream at a higher quality but also you now have backup networks in case your primary internet source runs into trouble.
+It’s important that network speed tests are run at the ceremony site PRIOR to any wedding (HOW TO TEST SPEEDS?
+SIMPLE!
+Just Google "speed test" and hit the blue button...super easy!).
+And remember, you're looking for UPLOAD speeds of more than 4Mbps for HD and ideally more than 8-10Mbps when streaming wirelessly because those speeds will fluctuate (that's why we highly suggest a wired option whenever possible!)

 4) How many cameras do they offer?
-One camera with a good zoom lens is really all you need, however, there are BIG advantages to streaming a wedding live with 2 or 3 cameras.
-With one camera (and a proper zoom lens) you can see the whole ceremony nice and close as if you were in the front row.
+One camera with a good zoom lens is a really great start, however, there are BIG advantages to streaming a wedding live with 2 or 3 cameras.
+With one camera (and a proper zoom/telephoto lens) you can see the whole ceremony nice and close as if you were in the front row.
 But with multiple cameras, you can see the bride come down the aisle AND the groom’s reaction (sometimes this is the best part!), plus you can see close-ups on the bride and groom during the vows and throughout the ceremony.
 Also, be sure your live stream company uses telephoto lenses.
 Those are lenses that can zoom in from further away.
 Nothing screams "newbie" like a videographer who has to stand 6 feet away from you guys during your Ceremony because all they have is a "prime lens" and they don't have any telephoto lenses!

-7) Do they offer a dedicated webpage for the viewers or is it just for social media sites like Facebook or YouTube?
-There’s several advantages to having a dedicated webpage for your Ceremony.
+7) Do they offer a dedicated web page for the viewers or is it just for social media sites like Facebook or YouTube?
+There’s several advantages to having a dedicated web page for your Ceremony.
 It’s a more professional layout for your guests than just having it on your personal feed, but it also gives you a bit of privacy since only those with the dedicated web page link will be able to view your Ceremony.
 And if they're streaming through a site like YouTube Live, then your guests won't get distracted by all the ads and videos that are surrounding your video.
 It's super easy to embed a live stream onto a website and it's nice and clean and professional.